joehoppe/angular-errors-on-toast/README.md

 </ol>

 <h2>How to set it up</h2>
 Replace "app" with the name of your AngularJS application.
-If you have more than one, duplicate the code multiple times.

 I.e.:
 ```
   angular.module("app1").factory("$exceptionHandler", function ($injector) {
-    ...
-  });
-  angular.module("app2").factory("$exceptionHandler", function ($injector) {
     ...
   });
 ```